Nirbhay02-villain/SQL_Music_Analysis/README.md

 Q4.
 Which city has the best customers?

-*We would like to throw a promotional Music Festival in the city we made the most money.
+-We would like to throw a promotional Music Festival in the city we made the most money.
-*Write a query that returns one city that has the highest sum of invoice totals.
+-Write a query that returns one city that has the highest sum of invoice totals.
-*Return both the city name & sum of all invoice totals.
+-Return both the city name & sum of all invoice totals.

 ```sql
 select sum(total) as total_invoice, billing_city from invoice